 Accelerate your drug development with the right assay and data analysis approach

 Flow cytometry provides an unrivalled view of the cellular immune response to cancer, measuring key peripheral immune cells.
-CellCarta’s MDSC assays can improve prediction of immune response to immune checkpoint inhibitors and are available as exploratory and CLIA-certified assays.
+CellCarta’s MDSC assays can improve prediction of immune response to immune checkpoint inhibitors.

 - Cyto-Chex® BCT for whole blood collection to improve sample integrity and ensure optimal MDSC measurement

 - Flow panels designed specifically to measure the frequency of blood monocytic and/or granulocytic MDSC

 - Absolute cell counts can be reported through the use of